Skip to content

 2. Sort — topological sort based on imports

-3. Bind — DI providers and preferences are registered in the container
+4. Bind providers and preferences — DI providers and preference overrides are registered in the container

 Pools